 Domotics are also beneficial for the elderly, providing monitoring that can help seniors to remain at home comfortably and safely, rather than moving to a nursing home or requiring 24/7 home care.

 Home automation also helps consumers improve efficiency.
-Instead of leaving the air conditioning on all day, a smart home system can learn your behaviors and make sure the house is cooled down by the time you arrive home from work.
+Instead of leaving the air conditioning on all day, a smart home system can learn behaviors and make sure the house is cooled down by the time homeowners arrive home from work.
 The same goes for appliances.
-And with a smart irrigation system, your lawn will only be watered when needed and with the exact amount of water necessary.
+With a smart irrigation system, the lawn will only be watered when needed and with the exact amount of water necessary.
 With home automation, energy, water and other resources are used more efficiently, which helps save both natural resources and money for the consumer.

-For home automation systems to be truly effective, devices must be interoperable regardless of who manufactured them, using the same protocol or, at least, complementary ones.
-As it is such a nascent market, there is no gold standard for home automation yet.
+For home automation systems to be truly effective, devices must be interoperable regardless of manufacturer, and use the same protocol or, at least, complementary ones.
+As it is a relatively new market, there is no gold standard for home automation yet.
 However, standard alliances are partnering with manufacturers and protocols to ensure interoperability and a seamless user experience.

 Another major issue is smart home security.
 A 2016 NTT Data Corp. report found that 80% of U.S. consumers are concerned about the security of their smart home data.
 If hackers are able to infiltrate a smart device, they could potentially turn off the lights and alarms and unlock the doors, leaving a home defenseless to a break-in.
 Further, hackers could potentially access the homeowner's network, leading to worse attacks or data exfiltration.
 In October 2016, the Mirai IoT botnet was able to bring down parts of the internet in a series of distributed denial-of-service (DDoS) attacks using badly secured cameras, DVRs and routers as entry points.

-In addition to security, many smart home opponents worry about data privacy.
+In addition to home security, many smart home opponents worry about data privacy.
 The NTT Data report found 73% of consumers are concerned about the privacy of the data shared by their smart home devices.
-While smart home device and platform manufacturers may collect consumer data to better tailor their products or offer new and improved services to customers, trust and transparency are critical to manufacturers building trust with the users of their smart products.
+While smart home device and platform manufacturers may collect consumer data to better tailor their products or offer new and improved services to customers, trust and transparency are critical to manufacturers looking to gain new customers.

 How smart homes work/smart home implementation